XantreDev/preact-signals-talk/presentation/slides.md

 Facts:
-- top render forces to reexecute any of it descendants
+- top render forces to reexecute any of it descendants [click]
+[click]
+[click]
 - rerenders of top of the tree is slow
 - nested components tree - slow

-How our render trees looks like?
+Is it a real problem?
+[click]

 - shallow component tree
 - deep component tree

-What can make our trees more nested:
+What makes situation worse?
+- wrapper components
 - HOCs (styled)
 - Context Providers
 - UI libraries

-Result = we forced to nest components to improve performance -->
+Result = we forced to nest our components in specific way to improve performance -->

 ---